 Take your time, breathe, and enjoy 🙂

 This pose can be really difficult.
-If it’s too much for you today, please just stay in the wide knee child’s pose.
-Try to keep the hips centered in between the knees.
+If it’s too much for you today, please just reposition in a wide knee child’s pose.
 You may stay lifted on your hands, lower onto your forearms/bolster, or come down to your belly.
 Just make sure you can stay wherever you eventually land in the pose for several minutes without being “tense”.
 If you find yourself fighting this pose, come out of it a step and find a place where your mind and body are able to breathe and focus through the sensation.

 After this pose, make your way back to Shoelace on the opposite side.